Horseshoe theory

-Proponents of horseshoe theory argue that the far-left and the far-right are closer to each other than either is to the political center.
+Proponents of horseshoe theory argue that the far-left and the far-right are closer to each other than either is to the political centre.

 In popular discourse, the horseshoe theory asserts that advocates of the far-left and the far-right, rather than being at opposite and opposing ends of a linear continuum of the political spectrum, closely resemble each other, analogous to the way that the opposite ends of a horseshoe are close together.
 The theory is attributed to the French philosopher Jean-Pierre Faye in his 1972 book Théorie du récit: introduction aux langages totalitaires, in relation to Otto Strasser.

-Proponents point to a number of perceived similarities between the two extremes, such as tendencies to see politics in unambiguous and stereotypical terms; an "us vs. them" view of the world; holding confidently on to simplified views of the world; distrusting "authorities" and "elites"; and intense hostility towards those who hold other views.
-Although instances of peer-reviewed research on the subject are scarce, some critical research and reviews have found limited support and only under certain conditions.
+Proponents point to a number of real and perceived similarities between the two extremes, such as tendencies to see politics in unambiguous and stereotypical terms; an "us vs. them" view of the world; holding confidently on to simplified views of the world; distrusting "authorities" and "elites"; and intense hostility towards those who hold other views.
+Peer-reviewed research on the subject have found mixed support for horseshoe theory.

 Origin

 The horseshoe metaphor was used during the Weimar Republic to describe the ideology of the Black Front.
 The later use of the term in political theory was seen in Le Siècle des idéologies.
 Faye's book discussed the use of ideologies (he said that ideology is a pair of Greek words that were joined in French) that he argued are rooted in philosophy by totalitarian regimes with specific reference to Friedrich Nietzsche, Adolf Hitler, Karl Marx, and Joseph Stalin; for instance, Faye used the horseshoe metaphor to describe the political position of German political parties, from the Communist Party of Germany to the Nazi Party, in 1932.

-Others have attributed the theory, also called the centrist/extremist theory and sometimes referred to as the Pluralist School, as having come from the American sociologists Seymour Martin Lipset and Daniel Bell, and others who became part of the neoconservative movement in the United States; according to critics, who formed complex social movement theories in response, it is a legacy of Cold War liberal politics.
+Others have attributed the theory, also called the centrist/extremist theory and sometimes referred to as the Pluralist School, as having come from the American sociologists Seymour Martin Lipset and Daniel Bell, and others who became part of the neoconservative movement in the United States.
+According to critics, who formed complex social movement theories in response, horseshoe theory is a legacy of Cold War liberal politics.
 Because the theory is also popular in Germany, a co-contributor to the theory is the German political scientist Eckhard Jesse.